 8. Honey and Vinegar

-Why not get both for the benefits of honey and vinegar at the same time?
+If you’re learning how to lighten hair, why not get both for the benefits of honey and vinegar at the same time?
 Use 2 cups of raw apple cider vinegar to 1 cup of honey.
 Add a tablespoon of warmed coconut oil and blend together well.
 Apply to your hair, wrap in an old towel, and leave on overnight.
 Shampoo out in the morning.

 This is another old favorite of my grandmother’s.
 She told me to use ¼ cup of chopped rhubarb to 2 cups of water.
 Boil these together and strain the juice.
 (You can add some sweetener and make a nice toast spread with what’s left!)
-Then after the juice has cooled, apply it to your hair and leave on for 10 minutes.
+Then after the juice has cooled, apply it to your hair and leave it on for 10 minutes.
 Wash out well.
 Rhubarb contains pectin and will get sticky if left on your hair too long.